rodolfoplondero/rodolfoplondero/README.md

 :rocket:  &nbsp; I am an Electrical Engineer :bulb: and Programmer :computer:, passionate about solving problems using programming.
 <br/>
-:purple_heart: &nbsp; I seek to collaborate with software development projects related to electrical engineering, artificial intelligence and automation, in addition to venturing into the world of web development.
+:purple_heart: &nbsp; I seek to collaborate with software development projects related artificial intelligence and automation, in addition to venturing into the world of web development.
 <br>
 :page_with_curl: &nbsp; You can check my [resume](https://drive.google.com/file/d/1VD6CiT09DjK9Ve8vKDPcZrD8zFfNSUqI/view?usp=sharing) for more details about work experience.